MojRoid/RESUME/Moj Abubakr - resume.md

 - Acted as mobile lead looking outwards and holistically, interacting with the wider business, leading architectural and technical approaches, CI/CD + testing pipeline setup and feature work with hands on involvement in the overall design, strategy, user research, product development and roadmapping.
 - Advocated agile principles, focusing on lean development techniques to deliver value often and quickly with a strong sense of user involvement.
 - Supported and facilitated user testing and engagement using both quantitative and qualitative data to provide a rapid and continuous feedback loop to help better inform decision making.
+- Mentored other members of the team to help distribute knowledge and up-skill where needed.
 - The app was built following clean architecture and SOLID principles, feature modules, an MVVM/MVI hybrid pattern, 100% Kotlin, Hilt, architecture components, BDD tests, Espresso, GraphQL/Apollo, Room and coroutines.

 ![Orderun](./icon/orderun.png) [**Orderun**](https://orderun.app/) | **November 2019 - May 2020**  | **Founder** - *"The flexible point-of-sale ecosystem for restaurants, cafes and takeaways.
 Take orders and payments with real-time business insights at your fingertips."*